ionic-team/ionic-docs/docs/vue/your-first-app.md

   />
 </head>

-The great thing about Ionic is that with one codebase, you can build for any platform using just HTML, CSS, and JavaScript.
-Follow along as we learn the fundamentals of Ionic app development by creating a realistic app step by step.
+With Ionic, you can create applications for any platform using only HTML, CSS, and JavaScript while maintaining a single codebase.
+Follow along as we build a realistic app step by step while learning the foundations of Ionic app development.

 Here’s the finished app running on all 3 platforms: